 We shall, on request, provide an estimate of our likely fees and costs in any matter.
 Estimates are always provided on the strict understanding that they are subject to revision and do not constitute a commitment by us to carry out the work at the estimated fee.
 Where fee quotations are provided, these constitute a proposal by us to carry out specified work for a stated fee.
 The fee quotation will detail the specified work and any assumptions or bases on which the quotation is provided.
 If we are requested or required to carry out additional work as a consequence of circumstances not disclosed to us or not foreseen by the Client or us, then we shall be entitled to raise an additional fee for such work at our then-applicable standard hourly rates.

 Certain work is conducted at scale or fixed fees, details of which we shall provide to the Client where appropriate.
-For the avoidance of doubt, services which can be purchased and paid for through our website are offered on a fixed fee basis.
-The fixed fee is the fee stated on our website for the particular service.

 The Client will also pay any costs incurred on the Client’s behalf including, but not limited to, counsels’ fees, experts’ and agents’ fees, lawyers’ fees, accounts’ fees, tax advisors’ fees, notaries’ fees, filing fees, regulatory or other charges, court fees, stamp duties, search fees (including court searches, searches of company registers), postage costs, printing and photocopying charges, bank charges, courier fees, third party accounts, transcription costs, travelling, subsistence and accommodation costs, parking costs or whatever other fees, costs or charges may be incurred in the conduct of the matter.
 Costs may be invoiced as they arise or may be invoiced after a fee has been rendered.
 Where significant or unusual payments to third parties are required we will normally forward the charge to the Client for direct payment or obtain a payment on account from the Client to cover the charge.
 If we advance funds on the Client’s behalf they will be added to our invoice.